Women’s Health Assessments in Naperville, IL

 Autonomic Nervous System (ANS) is the nervous system that controls involuntary bodily functions such as Appetite, Mood, Blood Pressure, Heart Rate, Digestion, Bladder Function and Sexual Function.
 Endothelial cells form the lining of all blood vessels, enabling the vessels to dilate as needed for increased blood flow, as well as to protect them from inflammation and cholesterol plaques.
-Damages to this endothelial lining or Endothelial Dysfunction are associated with increased risk of diabetes, strokes and heart disease.
+Damages to this endothelial lining or Endothelial Dysfunction are associated with an increased risk of diabetes, strokes, and heart disease.
 Damage to the ANS can cause problems to above functions.
 ANS testing can help detect these problems.

 Autonomic Nervous System (ANS) and Endothelial Function Testing assess the following Risk Factors: